linkeddatacenter/kees/README.md

 }
 ```

-**N.B.** the graph description uri MUST be different from sd:name and MUST NOT be a blank node.
+**N.B.** the graph description URI MUST be different from sd:name .

 ### adding accrual info